Do I Still Need Travel Insurance If I Have Coverage Through a Credit Card?

 The bottom line is that most travel cards offer at least some degree of trip protection.
 In many cases, that included protection might already be enough.
 Even if you want more coverage than you get with your card, knowing what you've already got can help you avoid overpaying for overlapping travel insurance.

-Finally, if you travel often, it's worth looking into a premium travel credit card like the American Express Platinum card or the Chase Sapphire Reserve.
+Finally, if you travel often, it's worth looking into a premium travel credit card such as the American Express Platinum card or the Chase Sapphire Reserve.
 The annual fees are high but the more comprehensive travel insurance and many other perks can more than make up for those fees for a frequent flyer.

 Get more insurance tips and other personal finance insights straight to your inbox.
 Subscribe to our daily newsletter, A Step Ahead.